ChristopherSClosser/Resume/README.md

 2001 - PRESENT *volunteer position from 2001-2004*

-- Equipment purchases, setup, operation, teardown, maintenance & troubleshooting.
+- Equipment purchases, setup, operation, teardown, maintenance & troubleshooting
-- Responsible for setup and teardown crews, all technical operations, artist/speaker relations.
+- Responsible for setup and teardown crews, all technical operations, artist/speaker relations
-- Record and master audio for weekly podcast in addition to website creation and maintenance.
+- Record and master audio for weekly podcast in addition to website creation and maintenance

 #### General Contractor
 *Construction, Renovation & Remodel*

 2005 - PRESENT

-- Commercial and residential single to 100+ multi unit apartments, from the crawlspace to the roof and all things in between.
+- Commercial and residential single to 100+ multi unit apartments, from the crawlspace to the roof and all things in between
-- Expertly manage subcontractors, inspections, budgets, materials, lead-times, and project deadlines.
+- Expertly manage subcontractors, inspections, budgets, materials, lead-times, and project deadlines
-- Specializing in customer relations and highly detailed finish carpentry.
+- Specializing in customer relations and highly detailed finish carpentry

 #### Active Duty Air Force, McChord AFB, WA
 *Fuels Journeyman, Network & Systems Administrator*

 1999 - 2005 Fuels Journeyman

-- Directed and supervised receipt, storage, & issue operations for petroleum, cryogenic, & demineralized water products.
+- Directed and supervised receipt, storage, & issue operations for petroleum, cryogenic, & demineralized water products
-- Ensured quality control through stringent laboratory testing procedures.
+- Ensured quality control through stringent laboratory testing procedures
-- Maintained & operated all fuels facilities and equipment.
+- Maintained & operated all fuels facilities and equipment

 2001 - 2005 Network & Systems Administrator

-- Responsible for all aspects of in house network, off-site data measurement equipment, computers, printers, & user accounts.
+- Responsible for all aspects of in house network, off-site data measurement equipment, computers, printers, & user accounts
-- Automatic Tank Gauging equipment and software applying upgrades & troubleshooting issues.
+- Automatic Tank Gauging equipment and software applying upgrades & troubleshooting issues
-- Maintained and updated extensive inventory and accounting databases.
-- Created program to query dbs effectively eliminating math and human errors, ultimately saving more than two man hours daily and enabling paperless filing.
+- Maintained and updated extensive inventory and accounting databases, created program to query dbs effectively eliminating math and human errors, ultimately saving more than two man hours daily and enabling paperless filing
-- Managed OS merger (including onsite servers) from Windows NT to Windows 2000 and again to Windows XP.
+- Managed OS merger (including onsite servers) from Windows NT to Windows 2000 and again to Windows XP

 <h3 align="center">
   EDUCATION & CERTIFICATION